jouvelot/VCG_Stable/README.md

 # VCGs
-Formalization of Vickrey-Clarke-Groves auctions and mechanism.
+A formalization project for General VCG and of VCG for Search and their properties.

+See file header for proper description.